morganmarienelson/Inventory-App/README.md

 This was a project that I created to keep track of inventory at a bar.
 This idea was inspired by a friend who was recording their inventory additions and removals on a google sheet.
 I created this application to allow a business to log the quantity of their merchandise, and the removal and addition of these items.
-Upon any user action, a POST request is sent to the database to record the user's liquorName and their activity.
+Upon any user action, a POST request is sent to the database to record the user's name and activity.

 ## Getting Started
 npm run dev or